thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-Inactivity-alarm.md

 ---

-To create an alarm when the device is offline for a certain period of time using RuleEngine.
+This tutorial is to show you how to create an alarm when the device is offline for a certain period of time using RuleEngine.

 * TOC
 {:toc}